MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-anti-phishing-policies.md

   >
   > - Disabling anti-spoofing protection only disables implicit spoofing protection from [composite authentication](email-validation-and-authentication.md#composite-authentication) checks.
 If the sender fails explicit [DMARC](use-dmarc-to-validate-email.md) checks where the policy is set to quarantine or reject, the message is still quarantined or rejected.

+- **Unauthenticated sender settings**: See the information in the next section.

-  For messages from blocked spoofed senders (automatically blocked by spoof intelligence or manually blocked in the Tenant Allow/Block list), you can also specify the action to take on the messages:
+- **Actions**: For messages from blocked spoofed senders (automatically blocked by spoof intelligence or manually blocked in the Tenant Allow/Block list), you can also specify the action to take on the messages:

-  - **Move message to Junk Email folder**: This is the default value.
+  - **Move messages to the recipients' Junk Email folders**: This is the default value.
 The message is delivered to the mailbox and moved to the Junk Email folder.
 In Exchange Online, the message is moved to the Junk Email folder if the junk email rule is enabled on the mailbox (it's enabled by default).
 For more information, see [Configure junk email settings on Exchange Online mailboxes in Microsoft 365](configure-junk-email-settings-on-exo-mailboxes.md).

   - **Quarantine the message**: Sends the message to quarantine instead of the intended recipients.
 For information about quarantine, see the following articles: